tari-labs/tari-university/src/protocols/grin-beam-comparison/PITCHME.md

 Grin has implemented **Partial History** syncing.
 This feature lets a new node to sync to the blockchain very quickly.

 1. A new node queries the current head block of the chain and requests the data up to a horizon (e.g. 5000 previous blocks)
-2. The node checks the embedded proofs to to see if there is enoguh data to confirm consensus.
+2. The node checks the embedded proofs to see if there is enough data to confirm consensus.
 3. If not it will increase the horizon depth and repeat the consensus check.
 4. Once a horizon is found that provides enough data for consensus the full UTXO set is downloaded at the horizon.